‘Always smiling’: Man who managed ballroom among those slain

 “I want to provide an active place for the Asian community of Monterey Park to help prolong their life and improve their health,” Ma told the newspaper.
 “Having a place where people from all over the world can come together and communicate through dance is how I can help.”

 Bharath contributed to this report from Los Angeles and Stengle contributed from Dallas.
+Associated Press journalist Alanna Durkin Richer in Boston also contributed to this report.